-The day-to-day running of the School is delegated to the Head, Toby Spence, supported by the School Leadership Team: Business Manager, Assistant Head (Director of Studies), Assistant Head (Pastoral), and Head of Junior School.
+Day-to-day running of the School is delegated to the Head, Toby Spence, supported by the School Leadership Team: Deputy Head, Business Manager, Assistant Head (Director of Studies), Assistant Head (Pastoral), and Head of Junior School.
 Members of the School Leadership Team are appointed to attend Committee meetings.